github/rest-api-docs-md/orgs/{org}/personal-access-token-requests/get.md

 `GET /orgs/{org}/personal-access-token-requests`

-Lists requests from organization members to access organization resources with a fine-grained personal access token.

-Only GitHub Apps can use this endpoint.

 [API method documentation](https://docs.github.com/rest/orgs/personal-access-tokens#list-requests-to-access-organization-resources-with-fine-grained-personal-access-tokens)

 ## All Parameters for "List requests to access organization resources with fine-grained personal access tokens"